kanaria69/Mainecoco/README.md

-## What do you call a fashionable lawn statue with an excellent sense of rhythmn?
-A metro-gnome
+## What are the strongest days of the week?
+Saturday and Sunday...the rest are weekdays.